genestack/user-tutorials/source/guide/using-genestack-sharing_include.rst

 ..
 TODO I don't like the fact that we are linking to tutorials and videos from here

-Learn more on how to Create and Manage Groups `in our tutorial`_.
+Learn more on how to create and manage groups `in our tutorial`_.

 .. _in our tutorial: https://genestack.com/tutorial/managing-and-sharing-data/